-- Extended unit is a 25-30 week program, offered each Fall/Winter: September 1 – February 28 and Spring/Summer: March 1 – August 31.
+- Extended CPE Unit is a 25 week program, offered each Fall/Winter: September 1 – February 28 and Spring/Summer: March 1 – August 31.

-- Extended unit is designed for people who have full-time commitments elsewhere and who wish to participate in a CPE unit.
+- Extended unit is designed for people who have full or part-time commitments elsewhere and cannot afford to do a full time CPE unit.

 - Distance Learning CPE provides an opportunity for students who are geographically distant or in remote areas and wish to participate in a unit of CPE.